-It is that time of year when Aussies are preparing for their annual getaways over the Christmas period.
+It is that time of year when Aussies are preparing for their easter getaways over the school holiday period.
 In the current climate, more and more will be travelling in their own backyard instead of jumping on a plane.
 But is your car up to the task for your next Road Trip?

 Here are some essential DIY car safety checks to help you out.
 It is important to note, while these checks are handy, it’s always a good idea to have your car checked by a professional mechanic before heading off on a long drive.
 Especially if your car is due for a service or if you’re taking your car out of its comfort zone from everyday short trips to a long open-road journey.

 Any warning light in the dash needs immediate attention by a professional who can scan and diagnose the problem.
 Some symbols on your car’s dashboard are more obvious than others and is dependent on your car.

 Check your oil level and the date that you may need an oil change.
 If it is almost time to change your oil, then do it.
 A long trip can give more stress on your vehicle.

 Note: adding extra oil will not work as changing the oil, because the sludge from your old oil cannot be cleared.
 If possible, the oil filter can also be changed at the same time.

 Is you are car little sluggish or slow when starting?
 This may indicate your battery is on its last legs.
 Traditionally, batteries last around 3 years – some last much longer than that – but always be careful taking and old trip with a battery that has surpassed the 3-year threshold.